Humans have seemingly stumbled upon the ultimate era of enlightenment…not really, but kinda.

 This is a band for fans of the Who, Iggy Pop, Against Me, AC/DC, Queens of the Stone Age, David Bowie, The Drones, Neil Young etc…(anything with electric guitar that snarls a bit, really).

-Their new single is out now “The Depender” on digital via Riot Records.
+Their new single is out now “B-Side Baby” on all digital platforms via Riot Records.